Methylergonovine (oral and injection)

-0.2 mg intramuscularly or intravenously (see precautions) after delivery of the anterior shoulder, after delivery of the placenta, or during the puerperium.
-May be repeated as required, at intervals of 2 to 4 hours.
+0.2 mg IM after delivery of the placenta or during the puerperium; may be repeated at intervals of 2 to 4 hours as required

-0.2 mg orally 3 or 4 times daily in the puerperium for a maximum of 1 week.
+0.2 mg orally 3 or 4 times a day for a maximum of 1 week during the puerperium

 What other drugs will affect methylergonovine?